 John Chapman and Leon Bustin are lifelong friends and have almost 20 years’ experience in the fitness industry between them.

-Their content isn’t something you can passively engage with.
-Rather, it gives you the insights to help you be proactive and make your own choices to lead a healthy, balanced lifestyle.
+Their content isn’t something you can passively engage with, though.
+Rather, it gives you the insights you need to help you be more proactive and make your own choices to lead a healthy, balanced lifestyle.

-Whether you’re a personal trainer with years of experience or a relative beginner, The Lean Machines can teach you something new due to Chapman and Bustin’s vast knowledge of the human body and how it’s shaped by your training and nutrition choices.
+Whether you’re a personal trainer with years of experience or a complete beginner, The Lean Machines can teach you something new thanks to Chapman and Bustin’s vast knowledge of the human body and how it’s shaped by your training and nutrition choices.

 But the duo’s channel doesn’t just include training videos and dietary advice.
 They also cover important subjects like how to stay motivated during lockdown, how to do a healthy food shop on a budget, and what they wish they knew 10 years ago.

-The Lean Machines has also been featured in magazines and newspapers across the UK, such as The Observer, The Evening Standard, Now Magazine, Men’s Fitness, and more.
+The Lean Machines has featured in various newspapers and magazines and newspapers in the UK, including The Observer, The Evening Standard, Now Magazine, and Men’s Fitness.